symfony/symfony-docs/http_client.rst

     // gets the response body as a string
     $content = $response->getContent();

-    // casts the response JSON contents to a PHP array
+    // casts the response JSON content to a PHP array
     $content = $response->toArray();

     // casts the response content to a PHP stream resource